mcelrath/braidcoin/braidpool_spec.md

 braidpool controller hosted on their facility, then the need for a secure communication layer to a pool operator disappears. [/kp]

+[kp]

+I know we had a lot of intro in the general considerations document, but we need an intro here.
+We also need an overview of all the components that work together to constitute braidpool.
+I had a little layered architecture diagram in the proposal.
+It helps people quickly get an overview of what the rest of the document is going to cover.

+[/kp]

 ## Table of Contents

 1. [Shares and Weak Blocks](#shares-and-weak-blocks)